 The ten edit panel preset buttons displayed above the edit panel in the main window are a simple means of changing the displayed edit panel.
 There are a lot of edit panels each used to display a variety of field types.
-These include the ten custom panels which are totally user configurable in the Custom Field Editor.
+These include the ten custom panels which are totally user configurable in the Custom Panel Editor.

 At any given time any edit panel can be associated with one and only one edit panel preset button.
 The initial layout when Yate is first installed is: